The AI Race

 “I’ve really struggled with this AGI thing for a long time and I’ve been somewhat resistant to making it happen,” he said.
 “But it really seems that at this point it looks like AGI is going to happen so there’s two choices, either be a spectator or a participant.
 As a spectator, one can’t do much to influence the outcome.”

-The fear of the wrong people developing AGI is the gist of the “entente strategy” proposed by Anthropic CEO Dario Amodei and endorsed by many influential members of Effective Altruism, such as think tank RAND, discussed above, as well as the language Sam Altman is increasingly using to stoke nation-state competition:
+This is the gist of the “entente strategy” proposed by Anthropic CEO Dario Amodei and endorsed by many influential members of Effective Altruism, such as think tank RAND, discussed above, as well as the language Sam Altman is increasingly using to stoke nation-state competition:

 "That is the urgent question of our time.
 The rapid progress being made on artificial intelligence means that we face a strategic choice about what kind of world we are going to live in: Will it be one in which the United States and allied nations advance a global AI that spreads the technology’s benefits and opens access to it, or an authoritarian one, in which nations or movements that don’t share our values use AI to cement and expand their power?"

-In one of the most egregious cases, Leopold Aschenbrenner’s Situational Awareness, which captures much of the utopists’ view, argues that racing and abandoning safety is the only way to ensure that noble actors win, and can then take the time to proceed thoughtfully:
+And in one of the most egregious cases, Leopold Aschenbrenner’s Situational Awareness, which captures much of the utopists’ view, argues that racing and abandoning safety is the only way to ensure that noble actors win, and can then take the time to proceed thoughtfully:

 “Only if we preserve a healthy lead of democratic allies will we have the margin of error for navigating the extraordinarily volatile and dangerous period around the emergence of superintelligence.
 And only American leadership is a realistic path to developing a nonproliferation regime to avert the risks of self-destruction superintelligence will unfold.”